What is Virtual Currency?

 - Virtual currency can be either centralized or decentralized.
 A decentralized virtual currency does not have a central administrator.

-- The decentralization of virtual currency relies on blockchain networks, which is cryptography-based.
+- The decentralization of virtual currency relies on blockchain networks, which are cryptography-based.
 The cryptography-based virtual currency is known as cryptocurrency.

 Types of Virtual Currency